 Well, technically first.
 It was about a horror story writer who was no good in his so-called craft and couldn’t get published until he unwittingly sold his soul to the devil.
 Things then went really well, except the devil made him pay for his part of the bargain in the end.

 Would’ve been quite an interesting piece from such a novice writer if only it was not a story I read from one of the Tagalog (a Filipino dialect) comic books that were already near extinction back then.
 My version ironically made my parents (and me) laugh.
 So much for horror.
+Just imagine a story ending with the word “typewriting” — that should kill the story, ha ha!

 I really enjoyed writing exercises in grade school especially when we had to summarize stories that we were made to read.
 I may have misconstrued summary as re-telling, though.
 But I did write my first stories within the next years.

 I was still quite “un-well-versed” and not sure how to go about creative writing properly, so my early works were in script form written on extra notebook sheets.
 That was probably because I was too impatient and wanted to do it fast, and I loved reading the short plays found in our textbooks.
-I also loved to watch TV that my first stuff starred characters from a well-known sentai (Japanese live action shows for kids) and those from a local action-comedy movie intended for teens and pre-teens.
-My own plots, but the characters not my own.
+I also loved to watch TV that my first stuff had characters from a well-known sentai (Japanese live action shows for kids) and those from a local action-comedy movie intended for teens and pre-teens.
+My own plots, but the characters were not my own.
 There is a term for that now: fan fiction.

 Seems like I have always been partial to adventure, be it action or fantasy.
 My road to the world of adventures got temporarily sidetracked, however, when I entered high school.
 You know high school, it exposes you to crushes and drama.
 Soon enough, I was writing romantic dialogues, words that I thought I fully understood.
 No more fan fiction.
 However, my plots were shallow, trying-hard-to-be-mature, and unoriginal, culled unintentionally from TV and movies.
 I did find a technique, which was to “have” actors “act” in my stories as I imagined them.

 Meanwhile, I wrote my first poems then, which made me think deeper about things and study myself more.
 I was uncomfortable about writing poetry before simply because I thought poetry was only for smart people.
 I realized that it was more for people to understand themselves and the world.
 Around this time, I began composing and experimenting with songs as well, themes ranging from friendship, social relevance and, what else?
 Love, or the lack of it.
 Still, storytelling was/is my first love and it was swell getting some kind of recognition as a writer.
-I was soon given tasks to write scripts for group and class presentations, something that started when a friend volunteered for me when our Literature teacher asked, “Okay, who will write the scripts?”
+I was soon given tasks to write scripts for group and class presentations.
+That started when a friend volunteered for me when our Literature teacher asked, “Okay, who will write the scripts?”
 The wheels started turning.

 I would write my own S.D.-like stories and hopefully submit to them.
 So I did write (though not submit mainly because I had no idea how).
 I believed in the idea so much that I created my own series called Roseville Books and it even had its own simple logo.
 In a span of a little more than a year, I wrote seven—I repeat, SEVEN—novelettes!
 Wow…I had never been so inspired, so prolific in my entire life, ever!
 It was a feat that I unfortunately have not been able to duplicate.
 I laugh now when I re-read them, but that stage was still good training ground for me, judging from how my characters and plots grew with more depth and maturity.